Fincer/nvidia-xrun/README.md

 # nvidia-xrun
 These utility scripts aim to make the life easier for nvidia cards users.
 It started with a revelation that bumblebee in current state offers very poor performance.
-This solution offers a bit more complicated procedure but offers a full GPU utilization(in terms of linux drivers)
+This solution offers a bit more complicated procedure but offers a full GPU utilization (in terms of linux drivers).

 ## Usage:
+  1. Make sure your user belongs to 'sudo' group
-  1. execute `nvidia-xrun [app]` in any terminal
+  2. Execute `sudo nvidia-xrun [app]` in any terminal
-  2. enjoy
+  3. Enjoy

 ### Available options: